 When you are trying to get your point across, how you communicate is just as important as what you say.
 You may have the most interesting and prolific points, but if your key message is lost within the overall story, you really have nothing.
-The SCQA framework is a way to structure your communication to better capture the audience’s attention and tell your story more effectively.
+The SCQA framework is a way to structure your communication to capture the audience’s attention and focus them on what is most important.

 Buckle up as we share more about the elements of the SCQA framework and how to apply it.